client9/client9-website-2015/content/post/2016-02-23-docker-and-alpine-linux.md

 Alpine Linux is a small Linux distribution that uses [musl libc](http://www.musl-libc.org) and [busybox](https://busybox.net) for all the common Linux command line tools.
-These might not be the most compatibile since they intentionally restrict features, but it also means it's small, and in general more secure (less surface area, less cruft from decades of development).
+These might not be the most compatible since they intentionally restrict features, but it also means it's small, and in general more secure (less surface area, less cruft from decades of development).
 Many users will never know the difference, especially since Alpine comes with a package manager and all